shunjuu/Izumi/core/acquisition/README.md

 Note: **Acquisition configurations are in [config.yml](./app/config.yml)**

 Please first read [Autotools Documentation](https://github.com/Novik/ruTorrent/wiki/PluginAutotools).
 The rest of this writeup will make much more sense.
+Autotools's Autoremove is REQUIRED if using ruTorrent.

 There are several paths that are of importance.
 They are:
 - `rutorrent.rc directory path`: This is the folder Autotools will copy new downloads from (the entire new download file structure is copied).
 This is not an Acquisition config.
 - `Autotools folder`: This folder is where new **completed** downloads are moved to.
 This is the "path to finished downloads" in Autotools.
-- `watch-folder`: A folder in the configuration where Acquisition where watch for new files.
-This should be the same as `Autotools folder`.
+- `watch-folder`: A folder settable in config.yml (under the same name) where Acquisition where watch for new files.
+This should be the same *folder reference* as `Autotools folder`. **If Acquisition is run in Docker, set this folder in the `start.sh` script's host volume instead of in the config.**.
+It will be automatically set in a future update.

+*Folder reference means the same folder on the hard drive should be pointed at in both `Autotools folder` and `watch-folder`.
+These are not necessarily the exact same path - set accordingly if Docker volumes are being used.*

 When saving new files (manually or in RSS), you should save them to the `rutorrent.rc directory path`.
 For example purposes, let us assume this path is `/home/rutorrent/incompleted/`, and that the `Autotools folder` is `/home/rutorrent/completed`.
 Then, in a standard download sequence, the episode would first be written to: